gazzola/university/README.md

 university
 ==========

 Just a few things for my studies.

-The directories are inserted according to the semester, some chairs has no content because not require.
+The directories are inserted whitout according to the semester, some chairs has no content because not require.